 Every mybest article is crafted with hours of in-depth research and interviews with experts.
 Each month, we are continually expanding our database of products based on our research.
 By emphasizing user insight and reliable information, we deliver trustworthy content to readers.

-If you want to incorporate retinol into your skincare routine, it’s important to pick a formulation that would best suit your skin type and preference.
+If you want to incorporate retinol into your skincare routine, it’s important to pick a formulation that best suits your skin type and preference.

 Higher is always not necessarily the better, and this applies to retinol.
 Starting low and slow is always better to prevent any adverse effects like redness and irritation.